CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 8 - Joins the lines back into a string
 9 - Saves the updated file contents to the output file (overwrite config.vdf) in your Steam\config DIR

 Granted it's a bit of a faff.
-I wanted to do it with non-greedy RegEx but it didn't cut it because of the lack of spacing arounf the "guide:b4," string.
+I wanted to do it with non-greedy RegEx but it didn't cut it because of the lack of spacing around the "guide:b4," string.
 It's taken me all day to get here and so I look at it that as my first public PS script, I'm pretty darn proud of it!

 I'd be happy to learn a different way, how would you have done it?